goginenirakesh5-stack/Portfolio/DOMAIN_SETUP.md

 5. **Wait for deployment**
    - GitHub will build and deploy your site
    - Your site will be available at: `https://goginenirakesh5-stack.github.io/Portfolio/`
-   - This may take a few minutes
+   - This may take a few minutes (check the "Actions" tab for progress)

 ## 🌍 Step 2: Set Up Custom Domain